-Mass Audubon is working to protect snowy owls, the largest owls in North America.
-Norman Smith, Director of Mass Audubon's Blue Hills Trailside Museum, has been studying them since 1981.
-As part of his research, he attaches bands and transmitters to snowy owls at Logan Airport, and then tracks their travels.
+Mass Audubon is working to protect Snowy Owls, the largest owl species in North America.
+Norman Smith, former director at Blue Hills Trailside Museum, has been studying them since 1981.
+As part of his research, he attaches bands and transmitters to Snowy Owls at Logan Airport to track their travels.
+More about the project >

 Since 2004, Allens Pond Wildlife Sanctuary, with the essential support of volunteers and partner organizations, annually monitors the breeding activity of 80 pairs of osprey on nearly 100 nesting platforms in Westport and Dartmouth, MA.
 Learn More

-The Joppa Flats Education Center established its Bird Banding Station on Plum Island, part of the Parker River National Wildlife Refuge, in May 1998.
+Joppa Flats Education Center established its Bird Banding Station on Plum Island, part of the Parker River National Wildlife Refuge, in May 1998.
 The station, located in Newbury, Massachusetts, is designed to monitor migratory passerines (songbirds) during spring and fall migrations.
-Learn More
+Learn more >